eraybasar/pesdk-docs/_guides/ios/v7/concepts/serialization.md

 ## Restoring the UI settings

-To set the initial editor settings, load the saved settings as `NSData` object, and set them via the `initialSerializedSettings` property of the `PhotoEditViewController`.
+To set the initial editor settings, load the saved settings as `NSData` object and set them via the `initialSerializedSettings` property of the `PhotoEditViewController`.
 This has to be done **before** the editor is presented.
 Here is an example, to demonstrate the process:

 ```swift